TheRubick/devops-exercises/topics/terraform/README.md

 </b></details>

 <details>
 <summary>An engineer in your team complains about having to copy-paste quite a lot of code between different folders and files of Terraform.
-What would you do?</summary><br><b>
+What would you do? ✅ </summary><br><b>

 Suggest to use Terraform modules.

 </b></details>

 <details>
 <summary>When working with nested layout of many directories, it can make it cumbresome to run terraform commands in many different folders.
-How to deal with it?</summary><br><b>
+How to deal with it? ✅ </summary><br><b>

 There are multiple ways to deal with it:
 1. Write scripts that perform some commands recursively with different conditions